Chrome downloading proxy script issue causes page loading issues. Here’s a simple fix to solve Chrome downloading proxy script error.

-Though not a big deal, the Chrome downloading proxy script error makes it so that the page takes forever to load.
-It might slow down Chrome overtime while causing problems with extensions, video playback, file downloading, etc.
+Though not a big deal, the Downloading Proxy Script error makes the web pages take forever to load.
+It might also slow down Chrome overtime while causing problems with extensions, video playback, file downloading, etc.

-Why Does Chrome Show Downloading Proxy Script When Connecting to a Website?
+Why Does Chrome Show Downloading Proxy Script?

-The primary reason is simple, actually.
+The primary reason is simple.
 It’s just that Chrome is trying to get proxy settings from Windows.
-By default, Windows, be it 10, 8, or 7, is configured to detect LAN settings automatically and apply them accordingly.
+By default, Windows, be it 10, 8, or 7, is configured to detect proxy settings automatically and apply them accordingly.
 So, Chrome depends on this setting to get the proxy settings.